-Substitute Bill No. 1561 aims to enhance special education services in Connecticut by introducing new definitions, frameworks, and financial structures.
-Key changes include the repeal of Section 10-76a, replaced with definitions such as "charging entity" and "unilateral placement," and an increase in the age limit for special education eligibility from five to eight years.
-The bill mandates the Office of Policy and Management, in collaboration with the Department of Education, to analyze tuition and fees for special education services, leading to the establishment of a biennial rate schedule.
-Additionally, it prohibits charging entities from exceeding these rates and outlines penalties for noncompliance, including ineligibility for reimbursement and restrictions on accepting new students.
+Substitute Bill No. 1561 aims to enhance special education services in Connecticut by updating definitions, establishing a financial framework, and improving oversight and accountability.
+Key changes include the repeal of Section 10-76a, replaced with new definitions such as "charging entity" and "unilateral placement," and an increase in the age limit for children requiring special education from five to eight years.
+The bill mandates the Office of Policy and Management, in collaboration with the Department of Education, to analyze data on tuition and fees for special education services, leading to the establishment of a biennial rate schedule for direct services under individualized education programs.
+Additionally, it prohibits charging entities from exceeding this schedule and outlines penalties for noncompliance, including ineligibility for reimbursement and restrictions on accepting new students.

 Statutes affected: Raised Bill: 10-76a, 10-285a, 10-74u, 10-232a, 10-76d, 2-137, 10-76mm, 10-76b, 10-91j